CodeCFT/wysesoftinsight/README.md

 Hi!
 I'm CodeCrafter, a developer passionate about AI, automation, and system integrations.
-I specialize in LLMs, chatbot development, inventory tracking, and backend automation**.
+I specialize in LLMs, chatbot development, inventory tracking, and backend automation.

 - 💡 What I Work On
 - 🤖 LLMs & AI Models - Exploring offline AI models like Mistral 7B with Ollama**.